YGOProTH/Database/README.md

 **Access Denied** - Donating code snippets, helping with code, providing resources and tools to develop better Javascript.

-The end result is a central hub that can search the official TCG Konami Database, the Wikia, and YGOpro databases, in addition to displaying them.
+The end result is a Wikia-style centralized database resource for all YGOPro services and constantly updated by the community.